I Know What’s Best for Me

 For the last two years, I’ve been surrounded by doctors who are unaware of the importance of diabetes education for not only people with diabetes but health professionals themselves.
 Due to various circumstances, I have had a couple of surgeries, and at the hospital where they were performed, several doctors were unaware of the basics of diabetes.
 I was surprised when some of them didn’t know the names of the medications I use, including not understanding how they work or their possible side effects.
 I’m sure you can understand my concern.
 This is a complex issue, but sadly, some doctors have zero interest in remaining up-to-date on the latest standards of diabetes care, yet they continue to work with patients who live with it.
 It’s times like these where I have to do what’s best for me and be my own patient advocate.

 “This is the best treatment for you,” said a doctor who hardly knew me or my medical history and after I’d been assigned to a former management plan and transferred to a new, unfamiliar health center.
-In my country, Mexico, it is extremely frustrating when your lab results show your blood glucose remains at an average of 6.7 mmol/L120 mg/dL, an A1c of 6.1%, and a time-in-range of 92%, only to have the doctor assume your diabetes is uncontrolled because you’re taking 43 units of insulin glargine (slow-acting insulin).
-To make matters worse, your doctor further suggests your legs will be amputated, you’ll go blind, suffer from kidney damage, and you’ll end up dying from diabetes complications because of that insulin usage.
+In my country, Mexico, it is extremely frustrating when your lab results show your blood glucose remains at an average of 6.7 mmol/L120 mg/dL, an A1c of 6.1 percent, and a time-in-range of 92 percent, only to have the doctor assume your diabetes is uncontrolled because you’re taking 43 units of insulin glargine (slow-acting insulin).
+To make matters worse, your doctor further suggests your legs will be amputated, you’ll go blind, suffer from kidney damage and you’ll end up dying from diabetes complications because of that insulin usage.

 Again, I’m sure you can understand my concern.